 Williams-Exeter at Oxford Programme Application 2018-2019

 All sophomores will receive an email with instructions on how to apply to the Williams-Exeter Programme at Oxford.
 Review the instructions in the email and the application including its content before completing it.
 The essay questions require some thought.
 Instructions are clear, do not submit until the application is complete.
 It will not be reopened if submitted accidentally.
 The application is in Google forms so you can save to your Google drive and go back to it until you submit.
 You will not be able to access it after you submit.
 We recommend that you use a text editor to type your answers to the essay question, parts (1) and (2) [use word count please] and copy and paste your responses in the application.

-Deadline: February 2, 2018 at 3:00PM — WEPO online application submit, Study Away Petition with essay -hard copies- are due in the International Education and Study Away Office by this deadline.
+Deadline: Friday February 2, 2018 at 3:00PM — WEPO online application submit, Study Away Petition with essay online submit.
+2 faculty recommendations.
+All items are due by this deadline.
+Williams study away essay are petitions are now all submitted online.
 Students will be able to choose their interview slot when their application is complete.
 Planning to complete this process early will allow for more choices for interview times.

 The tuition and room fees paid by students on the Williams-Exeter Programme are the same as those for a year spent in residence at Williams.
 Students are responsible for some of their own meals and for all of their personal expenses.
 They are also responsible for the cost of their air travel to and from Britain.